wp-plugins/drop-shadow-boxes/readme.txt

 If you'd like to contribute other languages please get in touch with me here: http://www.stevenhenty.com/contact/
 You'll find the .po file in the plugin root.
+I'd be happy to link to your website but requests with spammy links will be ignored.

 = Support =
 If you find any that needs fixing, or if you have any ideas for improvements, please get in touch: